Warhammer 40,000: Dawn of War 3

 - 25 % negative mentions

 The optimization of the game has received mixed reviews, with some players experiencing smooth performance and no crashes, while others report significant issues such as long unit response times, crashes, and poor UI design.
-Many users noted that despite good graphics and the ability to handle large battles, the overall optimization feels lacking, with some even labeling it as the worst optimized game they've played.
-Overall, while some players enjoy a stable experience, a considerable number face frustrating performance problems that detract from the gameplay.
+Many users noted that despite good graphics and the ability to handle large battles, the overall optimization is lacking, leading to frustrating gameplay experiences.
+Overall, while some players find the game well-optimized for their systems, others highlight persistent performance problems that detract from the enjoyment.

 “Out of all Dawn of War games, this game is truly good at handling massive battles with good graphics and performance.”